-6.214The site is within 800m of various opens spaces, such as allotments, semi natural green space, children's play areas, amenity green space, and outdoor sports facilities which could be utilised by residents.
-The site is not within 2km of a GP surgery.
-The policy states that the development should provide multifunctional green infrastructure, including outdoor space for sports pitches, a 23ha country park and 4ha of open space for recreation and leisure.
-In addition, the policy states that 'edible space' e.g. for allotments and community orchards/planting should be provided, along with the incorporation of a health hub.
-Therefore, a significant positive effect is likely in relation to SA objective 5: health and wellbeing.
+6.208 The Station Road site is situated within 800m of various open spaces, including allotments, children's play area, amenity green space, cemetery and parks and gardens, which could be utilised by residents.
+In addition, the policy states that the new development should maintain amenity for existing and future residents.
+As such, a minor positive effect is likely in relation to SA objective 5: health and wellbeing.